WurmWillem/Rox/README.md

     wellus == !nietus == !!wellus
     output: wellus
     ```
-- Variables
+- Dynamically typed mutable variables
   ```
   laat breedte = 3;
   laat lengte = 5;

   spreek "oppervlakte = ";
-  spreek breedte * lengte;
+  roep breedte * lengte;

   output: oppervlakte = 15
   ```

 <H2>How do I use Rox?</H2>

-- Download the source code and either
+You can either download the source code or ask me for a binary and I'll send you an executable for your platform.

 - execute it with the command cargo run "expression" as such.
 This will only work for expressions, not statements.
   ```
-  cargo run "2 + 1"
+  cargo run "1 + 1"
-  output: 3
+  output: 2
   ```
 - Or create a file called "file.lox" in the same directory as the project and execute the command cargo run without additional arguments. this will give you full access to Rox, statements included.
   ```
   cargo run
   ```
-- Ask me for a binary and I'll send you an executable for your platform

 <H2>Roadmap</H2>